UltraCart/rest_api_v2_sdk_php/docs/Api/WebhookApi.md

 Add a webhook

-Adds a new webhook on the account
+Adds a new webhook on the account.
+If you add a new webhook with the authentication_type set to basic, but do not specify the basic_username and basic_password, UltraCart will automatically generate random ones and return them.
+This allows your application to have simpler logic on the setup of a secure webhook.

 ### Example
 ```php